kanisterio/kanister/examples/postgres-RDS/README.md

 **NOTE**

 This is highly insecure.
-Its good only for testing and should not be use in a production environment.
+Its good only for testing and should not be used in a production environment.
 For production, make sure to restrict the source (CIDR or otherwise) to only the elements that need to access the DB.

 ```bash